crschnick/remix/README.md

 ## Serialization

-If your record class does not have any wrapped components, then there is nothing to take care of.
+Records can be marked as serializable just as any other class and if your record class does not have any wrapped components, then there is nothing to take care of.
 Otherwise, there are two ways of making records serializable when working with wrapped record components.
 The first way is just implementing `Serializable` as normal, i.e.